Lake Erie College of Osteopathic Medicine - LECOM

 DO/MSBE*

 The LECOM Master of Science in Biomedical Ethics program (36 credit hours) will benefit future physicians seeking the mastery in biomedical & pharmacology ethics, health care compliance, patient-care management, risk management, and in medical research as well as palliative care and end-of-life care positions providing essential assistance to patients and their families.
-Delivered concurrently via on-line distance education in medical student’s third and fourth years.
+This program’s applied ethics education strives to move learners beyond knowledge acquisition and skills development to develop behavioral changes that result in a higher level of professionalism and the delivery of high-quality, patient-centered care.
+Delivered concurrently via online distance education in a medical student’s third and fourth years.

 DO/MS MCT*

-The LECOM Master of Science in Medical Cannabinoid Therapeutics (MS MCT): The MS MCT program is delivered on-line and designed to prepare health professionals to contribute to population-based, culturally appropriate, and innovative approaches concerning the rapidly expanding medical cannabinoid therapeutic industry.
+The LECOM Master of Science in Medical Cannabinoid Therapeutics program (45 credits) is designed to prepare health professionals to contribute to population-based, culturally appropriate, and innovative approaches concerning the rapidly expanding medical cannabinoid therapeutic industry.
 The program builds upon foundational osteopathic principles and competencies focused on whole person care, mind, body, and spirit.

 * Masters programs available through distance education.
 See lecom.edu for details